-ARIZONA YOUTH THEATER.
+ARIZONA YOUTH THEATRE.
 5671 E. Speedway.
 546-9805.
-Opening March 6 and continuing through March 28: Peter Pan.
-Production is most appropriate for ages 4 through adult.
-Show times are 8 p.m.
-Friday, 11 a.m., 2 and 4 p.m.
+Continuing through November 8: Pippi Longstocking.
+Performances are 8 p.m.
+Friday, and 11 a.m., 2 and 4 p.m.
 Saturday.
-Tickets are $6 adults, $4 children, with complimentary tickets available for nonprofit organizations.
+Production is most appropriate for ages 4 and up.
+Tickets are $6 for adults, $4 for children, with free tickets available to non-profit organizations.
 Call 546-9805 for reservations and information.

 LIVE THEATRE WORKSHOP.
 5317 E. Speedway.
-Continuing through March 29: "Vasilisa and the Magic Doll."
-This Russian folk tale continues LTW's Sunday Afternoon Theatre for Children series.
+Continuing through November 23: The Last Griffin.
+This is the first in a series of original plays for children.
 Performances are at 1 p.m.
-Sundays.
+Sunday.
 Tickets are $5.
 Call 327-4242 for tickets and information.

 Out Of Town

 BISBEE REPERTORY THEATRE.
 94 Main St., Bisbee.
 Continuing through November 16: The Runner Stumbles.
 Performances are at 7:30 p.m.
 Friday and Saturday.
 There is a 3 o'clock matinee on Sunday, November 16.
 Advance tickets are $8, $10 at the door, kids 16 and under $5.
 Call 1-520-432-3786 for information.